python/cpython/Doc/c-api/memoryview.rst

    currently allowed to create subclasses of :class:`memoryview`.

-.. c:function:: Py_buffer *PyMemoryView_GET_BUFFER(PyObject *obj)
+.. c:function:: Py_buffer *PyMemoryView_GET_BUFFER(PyObject *mview)

-   Return a pointer to the buffer structure wrapped by the given memoryview object.
-The object **must** be a memoryview instance;
+   Return a pointer to the memoryview's private copy of the exporter's buffer.
-   this macro doesn't check its type, you must do it yourself or you will risk crashes.
+   *mview* **must** be a memoryview instance; this macro doesn't check its type, you must do it yourself or you will risk crashes.

+.. c:function:: Py_buffer *PyMemoryView_GET_BASE(PyObject *mview)

+   Return either a pointer to the exporting object that the memoryview is based on or *NULL* if the memoryview has been created by one of the functions :c:func:`PyMemoryView_FromMemory` or :c:func:`PyMemoryView_FromBuffer`.
+   *mview* **must** be a memoryview instance.